upperlinecode/rn-02-scrollviews/README.md

 - Use the `TableSeparator` component to separate the elements in the `FlatList` component.

 **Spicy**
 - The `ScrollView` component can be paginated!
 Refer to the [React Native docs](https://reactnative.dev/docs/scrollview) to turn the `ScrollView` into a paginated component that shows one cat at a time.
 Note that the `PhotoCard` component will need to take up the full screen for this to work.
-You can use the [React Native Dimensions API](https://reactnative.dev/docs/dimensions) to get the height and width of the screen.
+You can use the [React Native Dimensions API](https://reactnative.dev/docs/dimensions) to get the height and width of the screen or a ref.